rogercyyu/cligon-url-checker/README.md

 ## Introduction

-C.L.I.G.O.N or Cligon is an acronym which stands for Check if Link Is Good Or Not.
+C.L.I.G.O.N or Cligon is an acronym that stands for Check if Link Is Good Or Not.
 It is designed to check all website links inside a file.
 This program was written in Python 3.8.2.
+It will return a list of good, bad, or unknown URL statuses.

 ## Usage

-In order to use Cligon, please run in a terminal of your choice:
+To use Cligon, please run in a terminal of your choice:
 ```bash
 python cligon.py [file name]
 ```